Price Oracles

 External Data Sources

-Validators query spot mid-prices from a diverse set of high-liquidity exchanges, including:
+Validators will query spot mid-prices from a diverse set of high-liquidity exchanges, including:

 • Binance